Installer Directory

 If your roof is optimal and you get a solar battery to store excess energy generated by your panels, then a 3.5kW - 4.8kW solar PV system with a battery can cover approx. 50-70% of the consumption of the average home in the UK.
 This size system, of course cover a lot more depending on how much electricity you use and at what times of the day.

 Generally speaking, the peak hours of sunlight are between 11am and 3pm each day, although there can be variations depending on your location.
-The UK has an average of 4-5 hours of sunlight per day with a modest 2.5 hours peak sunlight.
+The UK has an average of 4-5 hours of daylight per day, with around 2.5 - 3.5 peak sun hours depending on region and time of year.

 Some areas will have more light than others, and there is a bit of a difference between the north and south of the United Kingdom.
 However, this does not mean that you won’t have less energy production if you live in a shadier area, it just means that you might need more panels in order to achieve the same output.